 The ring itself is typically 1/4 to 1/2 inch wide and is most visible in the morning.
 Sometimes grass within the ring is entirely killed, creating a sunken look to the patch, but more often the grass inside the patch simply becomes thinner than the surrounding lawn.

-An organic fertilization program, combined with aeration, overseeding and a proper irrigation technique all help to combat this disease from occurring in your lawn.
+An organic fertilization program, combined with aeration, overseeding, and a proper irrigation technique all help to combat this disease from occurring on your lawn.